DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 Even the **MIX** output jack can be assumed as the most important in Vector Synthesis word, because all oscillators are constantly mixed (manually by the joystick or by applied voltages on both **X** and **Y** input jacks, and possibly by the MIX ENVelope), by using discrete A, B, C, and D output jacks only, in this case, you get **four independent oscillators** (or sound sources) in case you'll don't need the Vector Synthesis aspect of the module.
 However, you'll can combine every discrete A, B, C, and D output jacks, together with the **MIX** output jack.

+By default, discrete oscillator outputs are unmixed (pre-MIX ENVelope / pre-joystick, like a "dry" audio signal), but it's possible - from relevant oscillator context, 3rd page (OSC x VOLUME, along L3 button) - to get a blended oscillator signal signal, in case you'll need it for further usage!

 ---

 ### PROGRAMS<a name="programs"></a>